lee-lindley/github_blog/_posts/2022-11-22-ExcelGen_multirow_headers.md

 Notice also that we are using a style we call a *header* style for the data of this table.
 The table contains data we want to appear as column headers.

 The '+' characters and NULLs in the first row are to demonstrate a peculiarity of ExcelGen.
-We'll come back to it once we have the image of the spreadsheet.
+You will notice in the image above that even though we told the tool to make the columns in our mini-table have a light gray background, the cells that did not have any content, did not get the background style applied.
+Interesting.

 ```plsql
     v_headerTableId := ExcelGen.addTable(